 It was at the current location in 2014 that GMAC began offering Taekwondo camp for area kids during summer break.
 Within the following three years, the summer camp enrollment expanded greater than four-fold.
 Now in his sixth year of offering a summer program built for leaders, Master Chris is expecting an enrollment of 80 students for summer camp 2019.

-Chris and Katrina are excited to announce that with the continued growth of enrollment in the after-school program, summer and winter camps, and evening and Saturday classes, plans are in the works to expand facilities yet again in Fall 2019 into a facility that is four times the size of the current location.
+Chris and Katrina are excited to announce that with the continued growth of enrollment in the after-school program, summer and winter camps, and evening and Saturday classes, we expanded facilities yet again in Fall 2019 into a facility that is four times the size of the current location at 425 Feaster Rd.
+Greenville.
 We look forward to serving the Greenville community and appreciate all of our students and their families!

 Phillips-Key Family 2018